kaaaxcreators/Discord-MusicBot/README.md

 You'll need 1 Core and 200MB of RAM to run this Bot on multiple servers

-Connected to 2 VC playing music draws 100MB and 20% CPU (3,3 GHz)
+Connected to 2 VC playing music draws 100MB of RAM and 25% CPU (3,3 GHz) With Dashboard enabled it uses 150MB of RAM and 30% CPU (3,3 GHz)

 ## 🌐 Localization